Cultural Differences in BusinessiStockphoto

 Often, the language barrier is not the biggest communication problem for expatriates.

-In this article, we will focus on cultural differences in communication and in valuing time before briefly touching on some general guidelines which are worth observing regardless of all cultural differences.
+In this article, we will focus on cultural differences in communication and in valuing time before briefly touching on some general guidelines.
 You may also be interested in our articles on international etiquette and international business culture, or in our cross-cultural communication section.

-During a business meeting, cultural differences in communication are likely to come to the fore.
-Try to adjust to the way your business partners communicate.
-It is essential for you to be aware of cultural differences in communication, e.g. to know the correct way of addressing and greeting your business partners, your boss and your colleagues.
+During a business meeting, these differences are likely to come to the fore.
+Try to adjust to the way your business partners communicate, e.g. when addressing and greeting your business partners, your boss and your colleagues.
 Always use last names and titles unless you are invited to do otherwise.

-Cultural differences in communication can be strongly influenced by hierarchies, so it is important to keep an eye on this.
+Hierarchies may have a great influence on the communication style in your new surroundings, so it is important to keep an eye on this.
 The most senior business partner may be the one who is making the decisions at a meeting.
 Failing to acknowledge their status within the company or to greet them with due respect can leave a bad impression.

 Cultural differences also become apparent in differing concepts of time.
 Is the scheduled time frame for a meeting set in stone, or does it allow for some flexibility?
 Will you jeopardize a business deal by arriving late, or is it perfectly acceptable to let family matters, for example, take precedence over business appointments?

-A popular example of cultural differences with regards to time is no doubt this: Everyone would agree that Germans are well-known for their punctuality.
+A popular example: Everyone would agree that Germans are well-known for their punctuality.
 In many African and South American countries, however, scheduled appointments are often treated like a general guideline rather than something one has to strictly abide by.

-Given these cultural differences where some cultures are more time-conscious than others, it is always best to be punctual at first and simultaneously adopt a relaxed attitude towards time management.
+Seeing how some cultures are more time-conscious than others, it is always best to be punctual at first and simultaneously adopt a relaxed attitude towards time management.
 Even if you are always on time, your business partners may not take the appointed time for a business meeting as seriously as you do.
-After a while, you will learn to adjust to cultural differences such as your business partners’ unique pace at work.
+After a while, you will learn to adjust to your business partners’ unique pace at work.

 Cultural Differences Aside…

 When you fly abroad for business purposes, jet lag is a factor that needs to be taken into account as it might inhibit your professional skills significantly.
-In such a situation, cultural differences cannot be used as an excuse.
 After all, who makes a great impression when they are sleep-deprived and stressed out?